OpenRefine/OpenRefine/docs/docs/manual/grelfunctions.md

 ###### lastIndexOf(s, sub)

 Returns the first character index of sub as it last occurs in s; or, returns -1 if s does not contain sub.
-For example, `"parallel".lastIndexOf("a")` returns 3 (pointing at the second "a").
+For example, `"parallel".lastIndexOf("a")` returns 3 (pointing at the second “a”).

 ###### replace(s, s or p find, s replace)